Updated December 2020

 1) Ask Around

 TAKE ACTION: Make a list of at least 10 people (professors, parents, friend’s parents, mentors etc.) you know that you want to approach in helping you find an internship.
 Develop a short script explaining what type of opportunity you are looking for and how they can help you.
-Keep your script short (under 30 seconds).
-Tomorrow, start asking around.
 Getting comfortable talking to others and sharing your goals will come in handy later as you start to build your networking skills.

-- Make an Appointment: Schedule a time to sit down with a career counselor/advisor to go over your resume, discuss your internship goals and create a plan for finding internships each year and finding a job when you are closer to graduation.
+- Make an Appointment: Schedule a time to sit down with a career counselor/advisor (or virtually) to go over your resume.
+Discuss your internship goals and create a plan for finding internships each year, and ultimately finding a job.
 You should work with your counselor to update your plan at the beginning of each semester.